PrasanthKT/Exploring-Transcriptomic-Alterations-in-Human-Respiratory-Cells-Post-SARS-CoV-2-Infection-A-Differ/README.md

-## Exploring Transcriptomic Alterations in Human Respiratory Cells Post SARS-CoV-2 Infection : A Differential Gene Expression and Enrichment Study
+## Transcriptomic Analysis of SARS-CoV-2-Infected Human Respiratory Cells

 ### Objective
-The primary goal of this project was to investigate transcriptomic changes in human respiratory cells induced by SARS-CoV-2 infection.
-The analysis aimed to identify differentially expressed genes (DEGs) across two conditions: infected versus control samples and across two time points (24 hours and 72 hours post-infection).
-Comprehensive gene ontology (GO) enrichment and pathway analyses were conducted to uncover the biological processes, molecular functions, and cellular components impacted by the viral infection.
+The primary goal of this project is to investigate transcriptomic changes in human respiratory cells induced by SARS-CoV-2 infection.
+The analysis aims to identify differentially expressed genes (DEGs) across two conditions: infected versus control samples and across two time points (24 hours and 72 hours post-infection).
+Comprehensive gene ontology (GO) enrichment and pathway analyses are performed to uncover the biological processes, molecular functions, and cellular components impacted by the viral infection.

 ### Data Source
 Data for this project is available through the National Center for Biotechnology Information (NCBI) under the accession BioProjectID: PRJNA901149.